Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

 Miles Weatherall is a senior management consultant who works with business leaders and their teams in their pursuit of continuous improvement.
 He is also a professional project manager, a certified change management consultant, and an executive coach.
 Miles has extensive experience in quasi-judicial roles and is currently a member of the Land and Property Rights Tribunal.
-Miles holds a Bachelor of Administration degree with a concentration in public administration with distinction.
+Miles holds a Bachelor of Administration degree (with Distinction) with a concentration in public administration.